-Why should you consider retiring in Playa del Carmen?
+Why should you consider retiring in Tulum or Riviera Maya?

 Life here means a beautifully manicured property devoid of tending to a garden or mowing the lawn.
 Life here means a privileged quality of living, on a low budget.
 Life here means a home for your extended love ones to come on vacation, relax and have high quality family time.

 Life here is excellent.
-Retiring in Playa del Carmen is basically sweeter than fiction.
+Retiring in Tulum or Playa del Carmen is basically sweeter than fiction.

-Reasons why Retiring in Playa Del Carmen—is a Sound Idea:
+Reasons why Retiring in Tulum or Playa Del Carmen—is a Sound Idea:

 Many Canadians and Americans opt for retiring in Playa del Carmen as a way of life choice for their post-working years.
 Here is why: